RyKaj/Documentation/CapabilityMaturityModel/Capability_Maturity_Model_(CMM).md

 ﻿# **Capability Maturity Model (CMM)**
-The **Capability Maturity Model** (**CMM**) is a methodology used to develop and refine an organization's software development process.
-The **model** describes a five-level evolutionary path of increasingly organized and systematically more mature processes.
+The **Capability Maturity Model** (**CMM**) is a methodology used to develop and refine an organization&apos;s software development process.

+As an organization we want to help shape teams to increase their process maturity to be as efficient as possible.

+The Capability Maturity Model (CMM) is a proven industry framework process and behavioral model that helps organizations streamline process improvement and encourage productive, efficient behaviors that decrease risks in software, product, and service development.
+CMM provides a structure for the organization to identify a baseline on the current capabilities, understand where the current workforce planning, establishing a foundation for consistent evaluation.
+It enables the organization to make better, well-informed decisions about how to support progression and what investments to make in.

+The goal for CMM is to create reliable environments, where products, service and departments are proactive, efficient and productive.

+CMM is a benchmark for measuring the maturity of an squad, tribe and organization.
+It is a methodology used to develop and refine the organization process.
+CMM can be used to assess and the different levels within the organization against the five maturity levels.

 # **Value**
 - To assess any engineering team, understand how it works, what kind of problems does it have and how to fix those problems
 - To achieve transparency about the level of engineering capabilities and maturity across all tribes and establish sustainable improvements process
 - To understand the correlation between established engineering culture and business value through the collection and analysis of metrics and other engineering data
-- Delivery Key **Metrics** are identified and collected and serve to support the Capability Areas defined for high performing technology, teams and processes:
+- Delivery Key **Metrics** are identified and collected and serve to support the Capability Areas defined for high performing technology, teams and processes.

+# **Benefits**
+Benefits to using a process improvement framework, such as the CMM, have been identified by numerous researchers, both academic and professional, and would include:

+- More accurate identification of flaws in process development operations
+- Reduction in cost of software development or management of data as a resource
+- Increase in productivity from software development and / or data management professionals (staff and contractors)
+- Reduction in post-release defects and essential enhancements
+- Reduction in time-to-market for implementation.

+The CMM is intended to be a cohesive, coherent, ordered set of incremental improvements, all relating to experienced success in the field, and packaged into a framework that demonstrates how effective practices can be built on one another into a logical and repeatable progression.
+Far from a &quot;quick fix,&quot; successful use of the CMM requires attention to detail, support, and participation from senior management and a rational approach to all aspects of software development or data management, and implementation.

 # **Levels**
 Levels serve as the pillars of the CMM visualization (Heat Map) shows the achieved levels and the improvement path towards continues improvement (Major level: L1, L3, L5; Transition level: L2, L4)

 <img src="./attachments/CapabilityMaturityModel.png" alt=""></kbd>

 <table>
 	<colgroup>